Table of Contents

 Decrease Your Exposure to Irritants

 In people with asthma, irritants trigger an asthma attack.
-Most irritants come from fumes of household cleaners and tobacco smoke.
+Most irritants come from the fumes of household cleaners and tobacco smoke.
 When you know what your irritants are, then you will need to change to a household cleaner that does not have certain chemicals in them.
 If tobacco smoke is an irritant, avoid people’s homes that smoke.

 Decrease Your Exposure to Mold